 How to apply

 HIT Training act as an official government gateway for the Kickstart scheme.
-This means we can complete your application and submit it on your behalf, whether you’re creating one opportunity or 29.
+This means we can complete your application and submit it on your behalf.
 All you’ll need to do is provide us with information about the job placements.

 Additional funding you’ll receive